 You can make this Guinness and Cheddar cheese fondue recipe with a few simple ingredients.
 It is the perfect addition to a Friday night among friends or your next appetizer party.
 Warm and delicious!

-Guinness and Cheddar Fondue was my most recent contribution to a party.
-It went over really well.!!
-Every year one of the guys on my floor hosts a great Christmas party in is home.
+Guinness and Cheddar Fondue went over really well at a party!!
+Every year one of the guys on my floor hosts a great Christmas party.
 It’s a great time because he also invites other people from other departments that we don’t see on a regular basis.
 Everyone brings something to share.
 So, every year my husband and I try to bring an Ethnic Spoon recipe.
-This year, however, we decided to come up with a recipe just for the party, so we came up with Guinness and cheddar fondue.
+This year, however, we decided to come up with a recipe just for the party.
 Two summers ago we were in Ireland, many of the pubs had a similar dish as part of their fare.
 I enjoyed it very much.
 It wasn’t really that hard to replicate.

 Fondue is one of those things that is festive and usually goes over well at a party.
 Another reason for choosing to make this dish: my university has a small campus in Dungarvan, Ireland.
 Every semester a group of professors and students descend on this quaint Irish town for a semester of Irish culture, yes, academics included!
 In some way shape or form, Guinness is always part of the picture, given fun times at the pubs.
 They do work and study hard, don’t get me wrong!
 Many of the attendees at the party have spent a semester in Dungarvan at least once.